-If you want to register for this training only, you have the option between a 1, 2 or 3-day programme.
+If you want to register for this course only, you have the option between a 1, 2 or 3-day programme.

-Click here for more details on designing your own programme.
+Click here for more details on designing your own program.

-Please note that this training offers no workshop, there are two days of academic lectures and one day of industry experts.
+Please note that this course offers no workshop, there are two days of academic lectures and one day of industry experts.

 These classes provide an insight into the fundamental economic forces that shape the media industry.
 They focus on the economic frameworks that explain the industrial organisation of the media industry, the organisational behaviours of the companies active within that industry, and the strategic management decisions that media executives face daily.
 The course provides an overview of the various disruptive forces that media firms face that dramatically transform the way media goods are produced, aggregated, distributed and consumed.

 - Obtain in-depth knowledge of the most dominant frameworks in media economics.

 - Understand the core variables of the industrial organisation approach and alternative approaches.